usdoj-crt/beta-ada/_pages/topics.md

 <h1>Topics</h1>
 <p>Featured topics are high-level, plain-language explanations of the existing information that the Department has made available about the law.</p>
 {% details Learn more about Topics %}
-Featured topics are intended for an audience of people who are not legal experts.
+<p>Featured topics are intended for an audience of people who are not legal experts.
 We expect that these overviews will answer 80 percent of common questions about a particular topic.
 They are designed to be easy to scan and navigate.
 They have clear headings and links that help users skip to a particular section.
 The overviews are also designed to be easy to understand.
-They use icons to help explain definitions and they provide clear examples.
+They use icons to help explain definitions and they provide clear examples.</p>
 {% enddetails %}
 </div>
 </div>